The Willmore flow of Hopf-tori in the $3$-sphere: Proof of Theorem

 hold for every $t \in [0,\infty)$.
 Now, applying the elementary inequality

 holding for every closed smooth regular path $\gamma:\sphere^1 \longrightarrow \sphere^2$, see \cite{Teufel}, Proposition 1, one can easily derive the lower bound

 see Lemma 2.9 in \cite{Dall.Acqua.Pozzi.2018}, for any closed smooth regular path $\gamma:\sphere^1 \longrightarrow \sphere^2$.
-Combining estimate \eqref{lower.bound.length} with statement \eqref{Pseudo.Gradient.flow}, we see that the lengths of the curves $P(t,0,\gamma_0)$ can be uniformly bounded from below, as well:
+Combining estimate (\ref{lower.bound.length}) with statement (\ref{Pseudo.Gradient.flow}), we see that the lengths of the curves $P(t,0,\gamma_0)$ can be uniformly bounded from below, as well:

-which particularly rules out extinction of flow lines of the flow \eqref{elastic.energy.flow} at any time $t\in [0,\infty)$.
-Now, using statement \eqref{lower.bound.8.3pi}, one can argue as in Section 4.2 in \cite{Dall.Acqua.Pozzi.2018}, using also Lemma 2.6 in \cite{Dall.Acqua.Pozzi.2018}, or as in Steps 1-6 in the proof of Theorem 1.1 of \cite{Dall.Acqua.Pozzi.2014}, that there hold uniform curvature estimates for the curves $\gamma_t = P(t,t_0,\gamma_0)$, moving according to the flow \eqref{elastic.energy.flow}, namely:
+which particularly rules out extinction of flow lines of the flow (\ref{elastic.energy.flow}) at any time $t\in [0,\infty)$.
+Now, using both (\ref{Length.total.curva}) and (\ref{lower.bound.8.3pi}), one can argue as in Section 4.2 in \cite{Dall.Acqua.Pozzi.2018}, using also Lemma 2.6 in \cite{Dall.Acqua.Pozzi.2018}, or also as in Steps 1-6 of the proof of Theorem 1.1 of \cite{Dall.Acqua.Pozzi.2014}, that there hold uniform curvature estimates for the flowing curves $\gamma_t = P(t,0,\gamma_0)$, namely: